 Table of contentsKey takeawaysCollaboration platforms are essential to the new way of workingEmployees prefer engati over emailEmployees play a growing part in software purchasing decisionsThe future of work is collaborativeMethodology

 If you’ve ever landed on a website, you’re probably familiar with that icon at the bottom corner of your screen.
 Sometimes it flashes, sometimes it dings.
 However, if you were to return to the website, you can always rely on it to greet you with a “How can I help you today?”
 This greeting is the catalyst of many customer-brand relationships, thanks to the website chatbot.

 Chatbots are one of the most powerful tools a business can use.
 When used well, it creates connections and helps customers out.

 We hope you enjoy this guide to chatbots!

 What are chatbots?

 A chatbot is a type of software that can automate conversations and interact with people through messaging platforms.
-It will use either pre-programmed responses or artificial intelligence; in the latter case, it will handle more complex conversations than the former chatbot.

 Here’s an example.

 Say you’re on WhatsApp, making plans with a friend, and you remembered that you needed to purchase something from IKEA.
 While you could open your browser to look up its opening hours, wouldn’t it be easier if you could find out without switching tabs?

 That’s why IKEA decided to deploy a WhatsApp chatbot.